microsoft/vscode-docs/docs/java/java-editing.md

 ### Move

-The Move refactoring lets you move packages and classes between the source roots of a project, class members to other classes and inner classes to upper hierarchy levels.
+The Move refactoring lets you move packages and classes between the source roots of a project, class members to other classes, and inner classes to upper hierarchy levels.

-For example, you can perform the move refactoring on static method if it is used more in another class than in its own class.
+For example, you can perform the move refactoring on a static method if it is used more in another class than in its own class.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/move-static-method.mp4" type="video/mp4">
 </video>

-ou can also move a class to another package.
+You can also move a class to another package.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/move-class.mp4" type="video/mp4">
 </video>

-And move inner class to new a new file.
+And move an inner class to new a new file.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/move-inner-type.mp4" type="video/mp4">